-GAAP Net Operating Income (NOI) \$149,500 Adjustments

-NOI of Properties Acquired During Quarter (B) \$1,750 --- ---------

-Quarterly Pace of Net Operating Income \$150,000

-Annual Pace NOI \$600,000

-Estimated Growth Over Next 12 Months \$12,000

-12-Month Look-Forward NOI Estimate \$612,000

-Cap Rate (C) 6.5%
+Three Months Ending XXX The Adjustments: GAAP Net Operating Income (NOI) \$149,500 Adjustments Straight-Line Rent (A) (\$1,250)at "cash" NOI.
+NOI of Properties Acquired During Quarter (B) \$1,750 Quarterly Pace of Net Operating Income \$150.000 Annual Pace NOI \$600,000 Estimated Growth Over Next 12 Months \$12,000 12-Month Look-Forward NOI Estimate \$612,000 Cap Rate (C) 6.5% on a market-by-market basis.
 Value of Operating Real Estate \$9,350,000

-The Adjustments:

 - A. Straight-Line Rent: GAAP requires that companies report average rental revenue over the term of the lease.
 For example, GAAP rent for a 10-yr lease with a starting rent of \$50/sqft and 2% annual escalators is \$55/sqft.
-Phantom income items like straight-line rent need to be deducted to arrive at "cash" NOI. - B. Acquisitions: Properties acquired during the quarter will contribute less to reported NOI than they would have had they been owned the full period.
+Phantom income items like straight-line rent need to be deducted to arrive - B. Acquisitions: Properties acquired during the guarter will contribute less to reported NOI than they would have had they been owned the full period.
 Reported NOI needs to be adjusted upward when this is the case. - C. Cap Rate: The convention in the real estate industry is to quote pricing in terms of the first-year yield on investment.
 This measure is known as the capitalization rate (cap rate).
 Cap rates are the most critical input in the NAV analysis.
 An in-depth understanding of the location, age, and general desirability of the real estate portfolio coupled with a good handle on prevailing cap rates is essential to coming up with good estimates.
-The cap rate for the entire porttfolio is shown here, but the analysis is typically done on a market-by-market basis.
+The cap rate for the entire porttfolio is shown here, but the analysis is typically done